aaronicsubstances/scalable-ipc/README.md

       1. retry sending one at a time (i.e. send one pdu, wait for ack with is_window_full option before sending next) from the beginning of the current prospective window if ack timeout occurs.
 Do not use received acks to assume certain seq_nrs have been received in between retries.
 Network implementations can depend on this "retry from beginning on timeout" feature.

-      1. However, once the very first pdu in prospective window has been sent during retrying, definitely use received acks to determine what has been received, and jump around in current prospective window to what needs to be sent next.
+      1. However, once the very first pdu in prospective window has been sent during retrying, definitely use received acks to determine what has been received, and skip ahead in current prospective window to what needs to be sent next.

       1. If starting a prospective window send for the first time, then send all in succession before waiting for ack with is_window_full option for last pdu in window (rather than one at a time).
-Reject acks received for pdus which have not been sent.
+Reject acks received for pdus which have not been sent or have already been processed.
 However, if an ack is received while waiting for a network send aftermath for a pdu, then use ack, disregard the network send outcome, and restart sending from where the ack's seq_nr indicates.
 Network implementations can depend on this "ack can be sent before network send response" feature.

       1. if is_window_full option is received in an ack pdu, use the ack's seq_nr to partition current prospective window into two.
 The first part joins the actual sent windows for the current window group being sent, and the second part takes over as the new current prospective window.
 Assign a new window id to it and send it as a new window with no retry history.
 If the current prospective window becomes empty, then the original prospective window is deemed successfully sent through one or more actual sent windows, and the next prospective window from the current or next window group can be sent.
 If there is no longer any prospective window to send, then send operation ends with an eventual success.